A 10-day stay at Jaipur’s Rambagh Palace filled with royal charm, unforgettable hospitality, and the perfect blend of sightseeing and slow living.

 A collection of Instagram captions from what I call “wedding spam” on social media.
 Detailing our experiences, vendors, planning details, and brands.

-“Ukrainian New Yorker” has been part of my Instagram bio for years – love and patriotism for my country is not new to this blog.
-“I find Ukrainian artists, designers and brands to be some of the most chic and creative ones in the world,” is a direct quote from my travel series of posts from Ukraine from 2019.
+“I find Ukrainian artists, designers and brands to be some of the most chic and creative ones in the world,”

-With russian missiles flying over their heads, Ukrainian businesses and brands today are operating to produce high-quality products.
+With russian missiles flying over their heads, Ukrainian businesses and brands today are relentlessly operating to produce high-quality products.
 Teams of creatives are hard at work crafting gorgeous clothing, while also doing the most to support humanitarian and military organizations, while also hiding in shelters during air raid sirens.

 Ukrainian designers need and deserve your support and attention.